fasterit/drupal_htpasswdsync/README.txt

 This version supports secure (salted) SHA-256-crypt and SHA-512-crypt password storage.

-Pleas be aware that SHA-512-crypt hashes are larger than the 64 bytes the original authors of this module specified.
-So if you are upgrading from a previous version and not re-installing new, please execute the following in MySQL:
+Please be aware that SHA-512-crypt hashes are larger than the 64 bytes the original authors of this module specified.
+So if you are upgrading from a previous version and not (re-)installing the module, please execute the following in MySQL:

   use drupal7; # or whatever your Drupal database is alter table htpasswdsync_htpasswd modify passwd varchar(128);